A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: Abstract

 \section{Abstract}

 We present a variant of the Peskine--Szpiro Acyclicity Lemma, and hence a way to certify exactness of a complex of finite modules over a large class of (possibly) noncommutative rings.
 Specifically, over the class of Auslander regular rings.
 In the case of relative $\mathscr{D}_{X}$-modules, for example $\mathscr{D}_{X}[s_{1}, \dots, s_{r}]$-modules, the hypotheses have geometric realizations making them easier to authenticate.
-We demonstrate the efficacy of this lemma and its various forms by independently recovering some results related to Bernstein--Sato polynomials.
+We demonstrate the efficacy of this lemma and its various forms by: independently recovering some results related to Bernstein--Sato polynomials; establishing a new result about quasi-free structures of free multi-derivations of hyperplane arrangements.